CommunityToolkit/Labs-GazeControls/README.md

 When the number of keys in the layout is larger than what the application can display (and still have space left over for the actual application needs), it can choose to split up the layout into multiple pages.
 When this is done, the XAML layout for the custom layout should follow the rules below:

 * The top level `Grid` should have a name specified with `x:Name` property.
 * There should be a `GazeKeyboard.PageList` in the layout.
 This node should include a list of strings that specify the names of other `Grid` notes, which define the separate pages in the layout.
-The example below is taken from `FullKeyboard.xaml`
+The example below is taken from `FullKeyboard.xml`

   ```
     <k:GazeKeyboard.PageList>